State of Illinois

 You will meet with a service coordinator to talk about your concerns about your child.
 You will then meet with service providers to help evaluate your child's development and to determine whether your child is eligible for early intervention supports and services.

 If your child is eligible, you will work with your team to develop a plan for supports and services.
 These will be provided at a convenient time for your family and in familiar places where your child learns and plays, such as your home, child care center, the park, or the library.

-For more details about the early intervention program, see A Guide for Families at eiclearinghouse.org/familyguide.
+For more details about the EI Program, see A Guide for Families at eiclearinghouse.org/familyguide.

 What Does Early Intervention Cost?

 Free evaluations determine eligibility for early intervention supports and services.
 Planning and coordinating services for your eligible child and family are always free.